What vitamins and minerals to take during pregnancy

 Multivitamins certainly don’t offer as many benefits as food, so having a healthy diet is essential.

-Pregnant women are advised to take a daily prenatal vitamin and mineral supplement.
 Sometimes, a woman’s diet doesn’t provide enough of certain nutrients that play a crucial role in pregnancy.
+As such, pregnant women are advised to take a daily prenatal vitamin and mineral supplement.
 A multivitamin helps fill any nutritional gaps that a woman may have during her 9 months of pregnancy.

-The Society of Obstetricians and Gynaecologists of Canada states that, in addition to prenatal multivitamins, a pregnant woman may need to take calcium, vitamin D, or iron supplements depending on her diet and state of health.
-Discuss this option with your doctor.
+The Society of Obstetricians and Gynaecologists of Canada points out that, in addition to prenatal multivitamins, pregnant women may need to take iron supplements, particularly when they have an iron deficiency.

 Vitamin A

-Your multivitamin should contain no more than 10,000 IU of vitamin A, as too much is toxic and can cause birth defects.
-Multivitamins that are made for pregnant women contain much less than the maximum amount, so they’re perfectly safe.
+Your multivitamin should contain no more than 10,000 IU of vitamin A, as too much of this vitamin is toxic and can cause birth defects.
+However, multivitamins for pregnant women do not contain nearly this amount of vitamin A, so they are perfectly safe during pregnancy.

 Folic acid (vitamin B9)

 This vitamin is important, especially in early pregnancy.
-In the first few days following conception, it plays a vital role in the formation of the baby’s spinal cord and brain.
+In the first days after conception, folic acid plays a vital role in the formation of baby’s spinal cord and brain.

 Taking a multivitamin is more effective in reducing the risk of having a low birth weight baby than taking separate folic acid and iron supplements.

-If you wait until you’re pregnant to take a multivitamin, a crucial stage of development will have already passed.
-That’s why doctors advise women who are planning to get pregnant to take a multivitamin containing folic acid two to three months before conceiving.
-It’s recommended that all women who can become pregnant, whether they intend to or not, should take a folic acid supplement every day.
+If you wait until you’re pregnant to take a multivitamin, this crucial stage of development will have already passed.
+Health professionals therefore recommend that women start taking a multivitamin containing folic acid 2 to 3 months before conceiving.
+It’s also recommended that all women who can become pregnant, whether they intend to or not, should take a folic acid supplement every day.

-Throughout pregnancy, folic acid is involved in the formation of the brain and nervous system, new tissues, and blood cells.
-Folic acid deficiency can cause growth retardation, birth defects, and neural tube defects (for example, spina bifida).
+Folic acid is involved in the formation of the brain and nervous system, new tissues, and blood cells.
+During pregnancy, folic acid deficiency can cause growth retardation, birth defects, and neural tube defects (including spina bifida).
 Severe physical or mental disabilities may occur as a result.

 Pregnant women’s daily folic acid requirements range from 0.4 mg to 1 mg.
 Women who have a family or personal history of neural tube defects need an even higher dose.